mavlink/rfcs/text/0020-dispersion-payload.md

 [x] dynamically adjust deposition rate based on aircraft speed [x] get payload information for planning (ie lead in/out distances, spray leg length, etc)

 - Swath width will be configured during planning so OOS

 [x] data for compliance and efficancy reporting can be extracted

 - Factors that cannot be known by the dispersion device is OOS and can be collected in other parts of the system (ie wind, chemical being applied, etc)

 [x] payload is at target fill and ready to go
 [x] spot spraying.
 This happens at the planning level.
 This protocol supports setting flow rate at specific locations which is enough for spot spraying.
 [x] communication buses might be lossy so protocol must handle failure detection.
+[x] ability to construct a synchronized timestamp across mavlink nodes to account for latency in commands when generating reports

 ### Implementation